TV Pop Diaries

 Georgie Fame & The Blue Flames - Do The Dog, Shop Around

-Having played behind many British and American pop and rock acts of the late fifties and early sixties courtesy of manager Larry Parnes Clive Powell/Georgie Fame found himself keyboard player in Billy Fury's then backing-band The Blue Flames, becoming band leader at the end of 1961 when they and Fury parted ways.
+Having played behind many British and American pop and rock acts of the late fifties and early sixties courtesy of manager Larry Parnes Clive Powell/Georgie Fame found himself keyboard player in Billy Fury's then backing-band The Blue Flames, eventually becoming the band's leader at the end of 1961 when they and Fury parted ways.
 Although he played with acts that would have appeared on TV, it's unlikely that he appeared on shows produced by Jack Good as he tended to employ his own musicians, but it's not impossible.
 The Blue Flames released a couple of instrumental singles for ska/bluebeat label R&B in 1963, leading to a deal with EMI's Columbia label later in the year.
 Signing to a major label got the newly re-christened Georgie Fame and the Blue Flames the attention of radio and TV producers and they made their debut, doubtless playing live, on the first RSG of 1964.
 It's notable that he didn't play the new single, as there wasn't one, so he played two songs from the Rhythm & Blues at the Flamingo live set.
 Fame and his band reeked of the cool aesthetic that mods craved and he would make several live appearances on the show until he went solo.
 Fame would later become a TV regular, eventually sharing a series in 1969 with friend Alan Price.

 Fleetwood Mac